erique/playsid.library/README.txt

 In addition to some extra hardware and USB connectivity, the Poseidon USB stack needs to be installed.

-Samples will not be heard.
+Digisamples will not be heard.
 The playsid.library sample handling is not usable with SIDBlaster.

 SIDBlaster driver and integration by Erique